CPUjoker303/netlify2.0/content/posts/cheap-capture-card-for-switch-best-buy.md

 It has a button that is used as a one-touch record.
 It does not record a party chat.
 The capture card only works with HDMI devices.
 The image quality of this card is good.
 The card is perfect, but the main point is that it cannot work for streaming, and you can use it for recording purposes only.

 If you want to record your voice, you can connect the microphone, which has a 3.5mm TRS audio jack only, and after plugging the Mic with a capture card, you can record your voice during playing games.

+The capture card has zero Latency Loo HDMI.
+You can enjoy 1080P 30fps video quality easily.
+It records pc video only and will record no audio.
+For the ezcap280H HDMI channel in this capture card, there is no audio output.

+The card is perfect for quality video recording, but the only thing which is not good about this capture card is that it is not for streaming.
+If any of you is looking for a capture card for display recording, only then can you go with this budget capture card for switch.

 #### Specifications